Tracing the path of Zurbaran's Jacob and His Twelve Sons

 Siman Chung, Countertenor

-One of the most remarkable programs we have ever assembled, this concert is inspired by a fascinating series of 13 life-sized portraits by Francisco de Zurbarán portraying Jacob and his Twelve Sons.
+This concert is inspired by a series of 13 life-sized portraits by Francisco de Zurbarán portraying Jacob and his Twelve Sons.
 On loan from Auckland Castle in England, the paintings will be exhibited at The Frick Collection from January 31 – April 22, 2018.

 The American soprano Amanda Forsythe sings Euridice on the recording of Charpentier’s La descente d'Orphée aux enfers with Boston Early Music Festival which won the 2015 GRAMMY AWARD for Best Opera Recording.
 She has been praised by Opera News for her “light and luster", “wonderful agility and silvery top notes”.
 She was a winner of the George London Foundation Awards and was sponsored by them in her New York recital début.
 She also received prizes from the Liederkranz Foundation and the Walter W. Naumburg Foundation.